A New Era of Behavioral Health Support for Your Workforce. Learn about our New Digital Content

 Kristin: Oh, is this one a big one.

 Angela: That applies to all age groups and really this is the ability to make constructive choices about personal behavior and social interactions based on ethical standards and safety concerns and really social norms.
 So it’s the realistic evaluation of consequences of various actions.
-So really actions have consequences and understanding those and then also being able to consider the well-being of themselves and then also of others So like the rest of them.
+So really actions have consequences and understanding those and then also being able to consider the well-being of themselves and then also of others so like the rest of them.
 There’s a lot jam-packed into that, but we can certainly start teaching some of these skills with our little ones.

 Responsible Decision Making for Preschoolers